OpenAstronomy/openastronomy.github.io/gsoc/background.md

 Python and other languages.
 We are looking for students who have or are pursuing degrees in astronomy (or physics), who are interested in developing open source software.
-You don't need to be a Python guru or an astronomical coordinate system expert to be eligible -- projects.
+You don't need to be a Python guru or an astronomical coordinate system expert to be eligible -- projects are available that cover a range of previous experience in Python and/or astronomy.
 Underrepresented students are especially encouraged to apply.

 ### Testimonials